hanneskod/phplibaddress/README.md

 Render addresses according to national addressing standards

-Uses *phpcountry* to print country names in multiple languages

 Separates the broken down address data from composers, witch render render the address according to varying standards.
 (At present only the swedish addressing standard SS 613401:2011 ed.
 3 is supported.)